 The Center for Advanced GI has adopted the following statement of patient rights.

-PATIENT RIGHTS INCLUDE, BUT ARE NOT LIMITED TO, THE RIGHT TO:
+PATIENT RIGHTS INCLUDE THE RIGHT TO:

-- Considerate, respectful and dignified care, provided in a safe environment, free from all forms of abuse, neglect, harassment or reprisal.
+- Considerate, respectful, and dignified care, provided in a safe environment, free from all forms of abuse, neglect, harassment, or reprisal.

 - Access protective and advocacy services or have these services accessed on the patient’s behalf.

-- Appropriate assessment and management of pain.
+- Assessment and management of pain.

 - Patients and prospective patients may request from this facility and other health care providers a more personalized estimate of charges and other information.
 Patients and prospective patients should contact each health care practitioner who will provide services in the ASC to determine the health insurers and health maintenance organizations with which the health care practitioner participates as a network provider or preferred provider.